 1234 Scale Pattern 4

-Lastly, you’ll work out the reverse version of the 1234 combination pattern you just studied.
+Lastly, you work out the reverse version of the 1234 combination pattern you just studied.

-To challenge yourself further with the 1234 pattern, play through all versions in a row over a C major scale.
+To challenge yourself further, play through all versions in a row over a C major scale.

-From there, work that exercise in all 12 keys as you push yourself even further in your study of this important guitar scale pattern.
+From there, work that exercise in all 12 keys as you push yourself even further with this important guitar scale pattern.

 Click to hear guitar techniques scale patterns 26